How Deposit Return Works

 Collections

-Re-turn will issue tenders for the collection and transport of deposit return material in addition to promoting the use of reverse logistics for the collection of material from the scheme.
+Re-turn will collect and transport deposit return material in addition to promoting the use of reverse logistics for the collection of material from the scheme.

 Each bag collected will be have a barcode to identify the Retailer store, supporting traceability throughout the system.
 It is then transported to the designated facility for counting, sorting and processing.